Helter Skelter (book): Description

-The book recounts and assesses the investigation, arrest, and prosecution of Charles Manson and his followers for the notorious 1969 murders of Leno and Rosemary LaBianca, actress Sharon Tate, and several others.
+The book recounts and assesses the investigation, arrest, and prosecution of Charles Manson and his followers for the notorious 1969 murders of Leno and Rosemary LaBianca, pregnant actress Sharon Tate, and several others.

 The book takes its title from the apocalyptic race war that Manson allegedly believed would occur, which in turn took its name from the song "Helter Skelter" by the Beatles.
-Manson had allegedly been particularly fascinated by the Beatles' White Album, from which the song came.
+Manson had been particularly fascinated by the Beatles' White Album, from which the song came.

 Reception and legacy

 Helter Skelter was first published in the United States in 1974 and became a bestseller.
 The book won the 1975 Edgar Award for Best Fact Crime book, and was the basis for two television films, released in 1976 and 2004.
 At the time of Bugliosi's death in 2015, it had sold over seven million copies, making it the best-selling true crime book in history.
 The book was also the primary influence for the story line of the 2008 film The Strangers.

 Since its initial hardcover edition, the book has had several printings as a mass market paperback.
 A 25th anniversary edition (since the crimes) was published in 1994 with an update added by Bugliosi.
 Bugliosi himself narrated the Talking Books unabridged audiobook at the time of the book's original release, and read an abridged version of his update for the 25th anniversary edition abridged audiobook read by Robert Foxworth.
 Audible.com commissioned Scott Brick to read an unabridged version of the 25th anniversary edition in 2011.

-The book also makes an appearance in the Netflix TV series Mindhunter in season 2, episode 5.